DIPlib/diplib/changelogs/dipimage_3.0.beta.md

     and no longer exists. `find_affine_trans` no longer exists, as `fmmatch` provides a much better algorithm to do the same.

+  - `label` now returns an unsigned integer image (previously it was a signed integer image).
+    All functions that work on labeled images expect an unsigned integer image as input.

   - `readim` and `writeim` work differently now, in part because *DIPlib* natively supports fewer file types now.
 The `file_info` struct output for `readim` has changed somewhat.
 The last two input parameters to the old `writeim` are no longer supported (`compression` and `physDim`):